 setfacl: command not found

 If you had setup backup for images or themes, When you don't have write access to the images or themes directory, you'll get exception during the execution of backup script.
 In that case run the following command.

 sudo setfacl -R -m u:$(whoami):rwx /var/www/ghost/content

 Replace the marked path with yours if you have different installation path.
 Permission denied is the most common error during setup.
 If you get this error anywhere during the process, replace the marked path with the path reported by the error.

-The app 'Ghost Utils' is free to use and it doesn't collect or use or share any user info.
+The app 'Ghost Blog Backup' is free to use and it doesn't collect or use or share any user info.
 However authorization code is obtained from you just to authenticate your access to Google Drive.
 All the required tokens are stored on your blog server.

 I have built an app to check the things that matter to you the most with a single click.
 If this interests you, you can give it a try on getradar.co.